Quantum critical theories in a periodic potential: strange metallic thermoelectric and magnetotransport: Numerical method

 We have opted for a mix of pseudospectral (PS) and finite difference (FD) methods in the radial $z$-direction: we find an improved convergence at low temperatures/strong lattices with PS methods the at the cost of speed due to the global nature of the derivatives and use this to solve for the backgrounds.
 We do however find better numerical convergence with FD methods for the perturbations, along with a greatly appreciated speedup in the case of 2D lattices.
 In both cases we discretizes the $z$-direction on a Chebyshev-Lobatto grid,

 which clusters points near the boundary and the horizon.
-In the transverse $xy$-directions, we used 8th/4th order finite differences on uniform grids for 1D/2D lattices.
-This leads to additional sparsity in the matrix discretizing the problem, and most importantly, allows for efficient partitioning of the matrix on multiple processors.
+In the transverse $xy$-directions, we used 8th/4th order finite differences on uniform grids for 1D/2D lattices.\footnote{In order to resolve the sharp Umklapp sound peak at large $T/G$ in the 2D AC response, we must increase the finite difference order in the $z$-direction to 8.} This leads to additional sparsity in the matrix discretizing the problem, and most importantly, allows for efficient partitioning of the matrix on multiple processors.
 PETSc is built for finite differencing, so to implement the radial pseudospectral derivatives we force PETSc not to split the domain along the $z$-direction across the processors.\footnote{This is achieved by first lying to PETSc's DMDA routine that the stencil width is that of the finite difference stencil and then explicitly telling PETSc how many non-zero entries per row there are (otherwise a lot of time is lost on memory allocation).}

 To solve the non-linear equations for the backgrounds we used a GMRES non-linear solver, as the matrices are in general not symmetric due to the boundary conditions in the radial coordinate.
-To solve the linear equations (at each step of the non-linear algorithm, or for the linear equations of the perturbations), we used Schwarz domain decomposition implemented via an ASM preconditioner, distributing the calculation over 4-10 processors.
+To solve the linear equations (at each step of the non-linear algorithm, or for the linear equations of the perturbations), we used Schwarz domain decomposition implemented via an ASM preconditioner, distributing the calculation over 4--10 processors.
 As a sub-preconditioner on each block, we used ILU or LU factorization with varying levels of overlap, depending on the numerical difficulty.
 The linear equations for the perturbations often require full LU factorization with 2 points of overlap, whereas it generally suffices with ILU(0) with 1 point of overlap for the non-linear background equations, expect for the very strongest lattices.
 The Stokes equations are easily solved with exact LU factorization on a single process.
 Note that since the Stokes equations \cref{eq:stokes} only depend on the derivatives of $p$ and $w$, one needs to fix a value for these functions at some point in the domain in order to remove a pair of zero modes of the matrix discretizing the equations.